charanjeet2008/100-days-javascript/README.md

 ## 2nd Day (Sat, 8th Dec 2018)
 Today, I added delete functionality to the Finite Queue.
 This program will take up tmrw.

+Took a leave on Sun.

+## 3rd Day (Mon, 10th Dec 2018)
+Today, I completed the Unit Testing of the LRU Cache.

+## 4th Day (Tue, 11th Dec 2018)
+Added Utility
+Returning Error Object instead of -1 in case of not found